What is a Click?

 When someone clicks on an ad, the ad server the ad came from records a click straight away.
-This is because the way online advertising works is that when you click on the ad, first of all a message will be sent to the the ad server that the ad was clicked on.
-Then secondly the url the ad wants you to go to will be sent to the users computer.
+This is because the way online advertising works is that when you click on the ad, first of all, a message will be sent to the ad server that the ad was clicked on.
+Then secondly the URL the ad wants you to go to will be sent to the user’s computer.

 Due to the order of this happening, it is not unusual for something to go wrong in this second action.
 Therefore the number of clicks an ad received will generally be at least a little higher than the amount of traffic a website receives from an ad.